Toy breed

 Temperament & daily fit

-Shih Tzu puppy for the Shih Tzu weight guide
+Shih Tzu puppy daily life photo for healthy weight guidance

 AffectionateCalmCompanion